 This is Part two of our Ship it fast, make it last series that share ideas and know-how for building quality digital products

 The lean Start-up method was introduced in 2008 by Eric Ries(published in a book in 2011).
-Since then it brought thought revolution in the corporate and Start-up world alike.
+Since then it brought thought the revolution in the corporate and Start-up world alike.
 The Minimal Viable Product(MVP) concept lies at its heart.
 The idea is to start with seeking the answer of the question” Should this product be built?” and validate your idea right from the start rather than focusing time and resources on “How to build this product?”

-Ten years later, the term has turned into a hype and is one of the most abused ones in the software and product development field.
+Ten years later, the term has turned into hype and is one of the most abused ones in the software and product development field.

 Where to start?

 We all have had complicated app ideas and having no idea where to start or even how to scratch the surface.
-Experts suggest that you should approach product development as continuous effort.
-Start only with the essentials and must-have in the beginning that would form the core.
+Experts suggest that you should approach product development as a continuous effort.
+Start only with the essentials and must-have at the beginning that would form the core.
 It is important that the core could be extended later with layer after layer of functionality.
 It doesn’t mean that those features are not useful in the beginning but they would not contribute to the main goal of your MVP: getting the app to prospective users and getting some feedback.
 Remember MVP is all about learning and testing if there is product-market fit.

-The second most important part is creating a feedback-loop.
+The second most important part is creating a feedback loop.
 Is there sufficient interest in your idea?
 Were your assumptions confirmed or rejected?
 If negative think about changing some things in your idea and trying again until you get positive results.

 Going beyond the MVP